Taung Child

 The Taung Child (or Taung Baby) is the fossilised skull of a young Australopithecus africanus.
-It was discovered in Taung, South Africa in 1924 and described as a new species by Raymond Dart in 1925.
-The skull was one of the first early human fossils to be found in Africa, and the first evidence that humanity originated from the continent.
+It was discovered in Taung, South Africa in 1924 and described as a new species and genus by Raymond Dart in 1925.
+The skull was one of the first early hominin fossils to be found in Africa, and the first evidence that humanity originated from the continent.

-The Taung skull is in repository at the University of Witwatersrand.
+The Taung skull is in repository at the University of the Witwatersrand.
 Dean Falk, a specialist in brain evolution, has called it "the most important anthropological fossil of the twentieth century."
+It revealed the existence of a group of hominins that were bipedal but had brains no larger than those of chimpanzees.

 Description

+Dart initially identified three major traits which suggested that the fossil was ancestral to Humans.
+The brain structure was more human.
+The foramen magnum was in a forward position, indicating bipedality.
+The canines were reduced.

 The Taung Child was originally thought to have been about six years old at death because of the presence of deciduous teeth, but is now believed to have been about three or four, based on studies of rates of enamel deposition on the teeth.
 Many scientists debated the Taung Child's age, as it was unclear if they grew at the speed of a human, or of an ape.
 Compared to an ape, they would have been aged about 4 years, and compared to a human, they would have been aged around 5–7 years old.
 The skull has a cranial capacity of 400–500 cc, which is comparable to that of a modern adult chimpanzee.
 Because mature brain size is attained within the first few years of life, the relatively small size is unlikely to be attributed to the specimen being a juvenile.
 The skull also possesses features more commonly found in humans than apes, including a rising forehead and round eye sockets.
 Although the lower portion of the nose resembles a chimpanzee, the overall shorter shape is human-like.
 Likewise, the lower portion of the face is protruded, though to a lesser degree than in modern apes.
 A bony shelf found within the inner jaw of apes could not be found.
 Dart opted to describe the remains as a "man-ape" rather than as an "ape-man" to highlight the more human features present compared to the remains found of the more recent Pithecanthropus erectus.

-In 2006, Lee Berger announced the Taung Child probably was killed by an eagle or other large predatory bird, citing the similarity of the damage to the skull and eye sockets of the Taung Child to that seen in modern primates that are known to have been killed by eagles.
+In 2006, Lee Berger suggested the Taung Child probably was killed by an eagle or other large predatory bird, citing the similarity of the damage to the skull and eye sockets of the Taung Child to that seen in modern primates that are known to have been killed by eagles.
 There are talon marks in the eyes as well as a depression along the skull that is common in creatures that have been preyed upon by eagles.